john29917958/john29917958.github.io/source/_posts/Groove-to-The-Beat.md

 - Henry Link
 - too many...

+then click into one of the result and watch the way they dance.
+For example:
+{% youtube 4hnUY2qDPrA %}

-and watch the way they dance.
-You should notice that when they stop, hit, stamp, and so on, you can almost hear drumbeats at the same time.
-It's not an accident, it's because stamps on beats feels good, stops on beats feels good, hits on beats feels good.
+When you're appreciating the video, try to pay attention to the timing that the dancer performs stops, hits and stamps.
+If you did pay attention to it, you should notice that most times when they stop, hit, stamp and so on, you can hear drumbeats at the same time.
+It's not a coincidence, it's because stamps on beats feels good, stops on beats feels good, and hits on beats feels good.
 It's because they feel what music gives, and they just react to what make them feel good naturally.
-Dance on music is the very fundamental step no matter which style you're learning.
+So, dance on music is the very fundamental stage on the road to a great dancer, no matter which style you're learning.
 If you are moving your body without caring what music gives you, then you're not dancing.